kevintang6142/flood-detection/README.md

 Positional arguments (required):
 - `sar_tif` (path): Path to the SAR (flight path) GeoTIFF.
 - `optical_tif` (path): Path to the optical GeoTIFF for the same area.
-- `weights_file` (path): Path to the land cover model weights file (e.g., SegformerJaccardLoss.pth).
+- `lc_weights_file` (path): Path to the land cover model weights file (e.g., app/SegformerJaccardLoss.pth).
+- `gan_weights_file` (path): Path to the CycleGAN model weights file (e.g., app/ganmodel.pth).
+- `cd_weights_file` (path): Path to the change detection model weights file (e.g., app/changemodel.pt).

 Optional arguments:
 - `--output-dir OUTPUT_DIR` (path): Directory where outputs will be saved.
-If provided, two PNGs are written: a stitched flood map and a legend.
+If provided, two PNGs are written: a flood map and a legend.
 If omitted, the CLI will display the images.
 - Output filenames are derived from the SAR filename: `<sar_base>_flood_map.png` and `<sar_base>_legend.png`.